Skip to content

 • Your own sent messages (visible in your Twitch settings under chat history for about 30 days)

 There used to be third-party sites like OverRustle Logs that archived public chat from popular channels.
 Twitch sent cease-and-desist letters to those services, and most shut down.
-The platform takes chat privacy seriously, which is good to keep in mind if you’re comparing Discord vs Twitch community features.
+The platform takes chat privacy seriously, which is good to keep in mind if you’re comparing Discord vs Twitch community features or setting rules for your own server.

 #5 Reasons to Monitor Twitch Chat Logs